 - for programme’s start in October: The application portal opens second half of January and closes July 15th.

-(Note that the application -sent by post- must have arrived at FAU within the given period.)
+(Note: The application -sent by post- must have arrived at FAU until the given deadline.)

 A few frequently asked questions concerning application:

 - I have a bachelor’s degree in a technical field such as Engineering, Physics, Computer Science,… (i.e., not in Mathematics or a mathematical programme such as ‚Technomathematik‘, Economathematics) – can I get admittance to CAM?
 Answer: In this case your BSc must contain at least 45 ECTS of mathematics-related content, and an oral exam must be passed after the application is submitted and before admittance is possible.
 This oral exam can be remote, from a technically equipped room in your university to the e-studio in our university.
 In this oral exam it will be checked if you have basic knowledge in theory of differential equations or functional analysis, basic knowledge in numerics or optimization, and if you can express yourself on mathematics in English.

 - English level B2 CEFR is required to apply for CAM.
 What is the relation between CEFR, TOEFL, IELTS?
 Maybe this web page or this web page (external links) are helpful.
 There is no German language certificate required for the application for CAM.

 - A letter of motivation is not required for the application.